pekuruubump/Riverside-site/README.md

 ---

-This project can be used as a **cheat-sheet website template** — ideal for:
+This project can be used as a **cheat-sheet website template**  ideal for:
 - Demos and mockups
 - Building interactive cheat-sheets
 - Learning front-end development by example

-Feel free to explore, experiment, and adapt it to your own needs.

 ---